Feast of the Most Holy Body and Blood of Christ

 Melchizedek, the king of Salem, better known as Jerusalem, was a man of faith, as was Abraham.
 In gifts symbolizing their own limitations, but also representing the nourishment needed for life itself, they praised God’s mercy.

 St. Paul’s First Epistle to the Corinthians gives us the second reading.
-It reveals the meaning and reality of the Last Supper, using almost exactly the words found in the Synoptic Gospels.
-The presence of this story in all these sources shows how important the first Christians regarded the Last Supper.
-Mentioning the Eucharist in a letter to the ancient Corinthian Christians tells us what the Apostle Paul thought vital for them to know.
+It is a revelation of the Last Supper, using the same words found in the Synoptic Gospels.
+The presence of this story in all these sources tells us how important the first Christians regarded the Last Supper.
+Celebrating the Eucharist in ancient Corinth tells us how important to Christians even in the first century was the Eucharist.

 St. Luke’s Gospel supplies the last reading.
 A great crowd has gathered to hear Jesus.
 Mealtime comes.
-The Apostles have little to give the people, five loaves and two fish.
-In the highly symbolic use of numbers in the time of Jesus, when scientific precision was rarely known, five and two meant something paltry and insufficient.
+The Apostles have virtually nothing to give the people, only five loaves and two fish.
+In the highly symbolic use of numbers in days when scientific precision was rarely known, five and two meant something paltry and grossly insufficient.

-Jesus used gestures also found at the Last Supper, part of Jewish prayers before meals.
+Jesus used gestures also used at the Last Supper, gestures actually a part of Jewish prayers before meals.
 He then sent the disciples to distribute the food.
 All had their fill.
-Twelve baskets were needed for the leftovers.
-Twelve meant an overabundance.
+After all had eaten, 12 baskets were needed for the leftovers.
+Returning to the symbolism of numbers, 12 meant an overabundance.

-The Church calls us to focus our minds on the holy Eucharist and our hearts on God.
+The Church on this feast calls us to focus our minds on the Holy Eucharist and our hearts on God.

 The first reading reminds us that all through history God has reached out to people to nourish their starving, fatigued souls.
-The second reading, from Paul’s First Epistle to the Corinthians, takes us back to the Last Supper, and to the beliefs of the Christians who lived a generation or so after the Last Supper.
+The second reading, from Paul’s second Epistle to the Corinthians, takes us back to the Last Supper, but also to the beliefs of the Christians who lived a generation or so after the Last Supper.
 For them, the reality of the Eucharist was clear.
-“This is my body.” “… My blood.”
+“This is my body.”
+“This is my blood.”

-Clearly, the Gospel tells us of God’s immense love.
-It is the great lesson of the feeding of the multitudes.
-When our soul hungers, God supplies; not in any rationed sense, but lavishly.
+Finally, the Gospel tells us of God’s immense love.
+This is the great lesson of the Feeding of the Multitudes.
+When our soul hungers, God supplies, not in any rationed sense, but lavishly.
+He loves us.

-God’s love in nourishing us when we have nothing else still is available, through the Eucharist in the Church, just as it was long along on the hillside when the Apostles assisted Jesus in feeding the multitudes.
+God’s love in nourishing us when we have nothing else still is available, through the Eucharist in the Church, as it was long ago on the hillside when the Apostles assisted Jesus in feeding the multitudes.

 The best news.
 Delivered to your inbox.